letsencrypt/hashicorp-lessons/README.md

 ```

 ### Run the `hello-world` Job:
-We expect that running our `hello-world` job should succeed just because the
+We expect that running our `hello-world` job should succeed because the `plan`
-`plan` output above stated that all of our tasks would be successfully
+output above stated that all of our tasks would be successfully allocated.
+Let's
-allocated.
-Let's find out!
+find out!

 ```shell
 $ nomad job run -verbose -var-file=./1_HELLO_WORLD/vars.hcl ./1_HELLO_WORLD/job.hcl